Deconfinement to Quark Matter in Neutron Stars - The Influence of Strong Magnetic Fields: Results and Conclusions

 In this work, we chose to focus on the analysis of magnetic field effects on the chemical composition of the neutron star, using global charge neutrality.
 More specifically, Fig.~\ref{popB} shows the density of fermions (with quark number densities divided by 3) when a central magnetic field $B_c=5\times10^5$ MeV$^2=7.22\times10^{18}$ G with AMM is considered.
 In the mixed phase the hadrons disappear smoothly as the quarks appear.
 The hyperons, despite being included in the calculation, are suppressed by the appearance of quarks and only a very small amount of $\Lambda$'s appear.
 The strange quarks appear after the other quarks and do not make substantial changes in the system.
 The "wiggles" in the charged particle densities mark when their Fermi energies cross the discrete threshold of a Landau level.
 The charged particle population is enhanced due to $B$, as their chemical potentials increase.

 Although the AMM is known to make the EOS stiffer, it does not have a very significant effect in the particle population \cite{Broderick:2001qw}.
 This fact can be easily understood in terms of polarization, when, instead of looking at the total particle density (sum of spin up and down particle densities) for each species, we look at the spin up/spin down particle densities separately.
 Fig.~\ref{popspin} shows that some of these particles are enhanced while others are suppressed.
+For non-charged baryons, the ones with positive spin projection are suppressed due to the increase in their effective masses caused by the anomalous magnetic moment ${m_i}^* \to {m_i}^* - s \kappa_i B$ combined with negative $\kappa_i$ (like neutrons and $\Lambda$'s).
+The baryons with positive spin projection and positive $\kappa_i$ (like the protons) are enhanced by the AMM.
+Particles with negative spin projection have the exactly opposite behavior.

-This comes from the definition of Landau level $\nu=l+\frac{1}{2}-\frac{s}{2} \frac{{Q_e}_i}{|{Q_e}_i|}$.
+For particles that are not strongly affected by the AMM, spin polarization can be understood by looking at the definition of Landau level $\nu=l+\frac{1}{2}-\frac{s}{2} \frac{{Q_e}_i}{|{Q_e}_i|}$.
 Particles with spin projection $s$ opposite to their charge sign ${Q_e}_i/{|{Q_e}_i|}$ cannot have $\nu=0$, even when their orbital angular momentum $l$ is equal to zero, causing them to have a smaller density when summing over all levels.
 Particles with spin projection equal to their charge sign are enhanced.
 Note that the electrons in the quark phase are fully polarized.

-For non-charged baryons, the ones with negative spin projection are suppressed due to the increase in their effective masses caused by the anomalous magnetic moment ${m_i}^* \to {m_i}^* - s \kappa_i B$ combined with negative $\kappa_i$ (like neutrons and $\Lambda$'s).
-The baryons with negative spin projection and positive $\kappa_i$ (like the protons) are enhanced by the AMM.
-Particles with spin up have the exactly opposite behavior.

 We have shown in this work some possible effects of strong magnetic fields in hybrid stars.
 The presence of different hadronic and quark degrees of freedom makes the extended version of the SU(3) non-linear realization of the sigma model an ideal tool for such an analysis, in all of the different possible phases.
 In the future, we intend to calculate the influence of strong magnetic fields in chiral symmetry restoration and quark deconfinement for neutron star matter at finite temperatures.
 Such kind of analysis can help us have a better understanding of the QCD phase diagram.